eazy13forlife/photosnap/README.md

 # Photosnap Website
-This is a solution to the [Photosnap Website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/photosnap-multipage-website-nMDSrNmNW).
-It is a fully responsive, 4 page marketing website.
+ A fully responsive, 4 page marketing website built in order to continue working on CSS and reusability of components within React.

 ## Live Url
 https://photosnap-dun.vercel.app/